 Streamsong is in Florida where The Mosaic Company has established 3 courses on a piece of land formerly used for phosphate mining.
 Usually the courses in Florida are located on the east of west coastline, but this is in a remote area about 1 1/2 hours drive from Tampa.
-The golf courses and resort has received many good reviews, so I was looking forward to experience and especially with the new Gil Hansen course also was opened.
-I had booked Black and Blue on the same and Red the day after.
+The golf courses and resort has received many good reviews, so I was looking forward to the experience and especially with the new Gil Hansen course.
+I played Black and Blue on the same day and Red the day after.

 The tee times were delayed due to an earlier accident at the resort so we were sent out on gunshot starts, which meant that I started on hole number 4.

 Streamsong Black 4th hole is a par 5 slightly uphill with a split fairway.
 I took the easy route down the right hand side and hit a hybrid second shot onto the other fairway which left me a short pitch to the green.

 An opening par after a good approach shot.

 Difficult par 3

 5th hole is a fantastic par 3 severely uphill and with a huge bunker/waste area on the right hand side.
 As our caddie suggested the miss is left and I hit a really good shot on the green

 Made par and felt that it was 1 stroke gained on the field.

 A short par 4 and I went with driver which left me with above pitch to the green.

 I pushed my shot left and made a great up and down for par – so far a good start to the round